-In January 2020, Singapore, Chile and New Zealand signed the first Digital Economy Agreement (DEA) to strengthen connectivity, remove barriers in the digital economy, and support the commercialization of new technologies.
+In January 2020, Singapore, Chile and New Zealand signed the first Digital Economy Agreement (DEA) to strengthen connectivity, remove barriers in the digital economy, and support the commercialisation of new technologies.
 The deal was followed by similar alliances with Korea in June 2020 and Australia in December 2020, and the announcement of DEA negotiations with the UK in June 2021.

 DEAs have been a necessary response to the unprecedented economic challenges of COVID-19.
 They are also the acceleration of a previous trend toward the digital transformation of banking and trade amidst the rise of neobanks intent on disrupting financial services for a new generation of consumers.

 The stakes couldn’t be higher, nor the upside greater.
 Singapore, a global commerce hub dependent on international trade, experienced its worst-ever recession in 2020, contracting nearly 6% due to the global pandemic.
 Now, with 80% of its population vaccinated, Singapore is determined to do everything it can to stay open as an international hub.

 According to a September 2020 report from TRPC, the value of Singapore’s DEA with Australia alone “could increase to a total projected AUD216.2bn by 2030, while for Singapore, a similar totaling of digital trade components could conservatively reach AUD95.6bn by 2030.”

 Singapore’s government has been exemplary in advocating for a more connected, interoperable future, and the DEAs represent a major bet that the global economy will be increasingly digital in the post-COVID era.

 As companies begin planning for 2022, they’ll need a technical roadmap, built around the priorities of Singapore’s Ministry of Trade and Industry.
 The priorities include e-invoicing, e-payments, cross-border trade digitisation, automation, and other banking processes that would benefit from clear digital transformation strategies.